Our Most Noble Friend The Horse

 Being the pack rat that I am, I went looking for a copy of the article that Leslie had given me.
 Sure enough I found it delicately placed along with some other “special” items of mine.

-As I read through the article it caused me to think back on some of the nice moments my father and I had during the last two years prior to his passing.
+As I read through the article, it helped me reflect back on some of the nice moments my father and I had during the last two years prior to his passing.
 To some of my siblings, they saw my father in a much different light, but they didn’t get to know the man I came to know those last two years.

 The horse is a gift each of us should cherish, respect and pay tribute to.